Schr\"odinger equations with smooth measure potential and general measure data: Introduction

 Malusa and Orsina \cite{MO} used the notion of Lebesgue's points to define the following version of the resolvent $R^\nu$:

-Unfortunately, this recipe for pointwise version of $R^{\nu}$ can be used only for a subclass of local operators whose harmonic functions are characterized by the mean value property (or are comparable, via Green function, with an operator for which the mean value characterization of harmonic functions holds).
-We propose completely new approach based on the probabilistic potential theory.
-In our approach the key role is played by the set
+Unfortunately, this recipe for pointwise version of $R^{\nu}$ can be used only for a subclass of operators whose harmonic functions are characterized by the mean value property (or are comparable, via Green function, with operators for which the mean value characterization of harmonic functions holds; see \cite[Lemma 4.10]{MO}).
+We propose a completely new approach based on the probabilistic potential theory.
+Our approach considers that the key role is played by the set

 considered in the case of equations with operator (\ref{eq1.7}) in \cite{BDM,Sturm}.
 Write $N_\nu:=E\setminus E_\nu$ and recall that the fine topology is the smallest topology under which all excessive functions are continuous.
-Let $\BX=(X,P_x)$ be a Hunt process with life time $\zeta$ associated with the operator $A$.
-The first main result of the paper (Section 3) is purely probabilistic in nature.
-It says that for every positive smooth measure $\nu$ there exists a unique positive continuous additive functional $A^\nu$ (PCAF) of $\mathbb X$ with exceptional set $N=N_\nu$ such that for all $x\in E_\nu$ and $\eta\in\BB^+(E)$,
+Let $\BX$ be a Hunt process with life time $\zeta$ associated with the operator $A$.
+The first result of the paper (see Section 3), although rather technical, plays a pivotal rule in our approach.
+It states that for every positive smooth measure $\nu$ there exists a unique positive continuous additive functional $A^\nu$ (PCAF) of $\mathbb X$ with exceptional set $N=N_\nu$ such that for all $x\in E_\nu$ and $\eta\in\BB^+(E)$,

 for every $x\in N_\nu$,

 and $\psi_{A^\nu}$ defined as